About The Band

 Following their formation in May of 2013, Laramie composed and recorded their debut album, The Good Men (EP).
 The album was released in November after a successful crowd-funding campaign through the global network, Indiegogo.
 The record, silhouetted as an ideal mix of ambient and indie rock, is now available on iTunes, Amazon MP3, and Spotify.
 The group is now anticipating the release of their EP Rather Be.
-Set to make its debut in the spring of 2018.
+Set to make its debut in the fall of 2018.

 Lyrically and musically, Laramie finds inspiration in artists such as Florence & The Machine and Evanescence.
 With undertones from those artists and others, Laramie writes freely and passionately while producing gripping performances straight from the heart.
 Their music is often described as dramatic, chilling, and eerie.
 Laramie Renae explains, "Sometimes my music will make people's skin crawl, which makes me laugh.
 It's all simplistic… nothing we do is very complicated, just intricate."
 These elements leave the listener mesmerized and eager to hear more.